maptv/decalendar/docs/decalendar.md

 Following this schedule, a worker would spend 2.38 days at work per `dek`, which is 238 `mils` per day on average.
 In a typical 40-hour workweek, a worker would spend 238.0952381 `mils` per day at work.
 Interestingly, the difference is only 9.52381 beats (8.22857184 seconds) long.
 If a worker spends an extra 5 `cents` at work for 6 days, they should be entitled to an extra day off.
 This schedule would be Starting at  days instead of 10, which is almost exactly the same as if we extended the typical workweek to `000.3::2[3*1,2]».39»2*.15».4`.
 Instead of just a single `segment` per day, we could add a `split` and a `space` to the `sled` above and include breaks throughout the day.
 A typical workday would be two blocks of work separated by a lunch break in the middle of the day.
 We could combine the `spread` `.35».34»2*.15».4` with the `sled` above to create a new `sled` with two 15-`cent`-long work sessions with one 4-`cent`-long lunch break in between: `000.35::3*1,2,2*1,3».34»2*.15».4`.

 We can adjust the time spent at work while keeping the lunch break at `Dot 5` by changing the length of the work sessions, the start time, and the duration.
-If we expect 3 `dimes` of work per day and we can  dimes is too much time to spend at work or in school
+If we expect 3 `dimes` of work per day and we can
 Another option is to spend
 If more time at work is required dimes is too much time to spend at work or in school, the first and/or last 5 `cents` can be skipped to start the workday at `Dot 4` (2.5% later than 37.5%) and/or end it at `Dot 7` (.83̅% earlier than 70.83̅%).